The Solution of Potential-Driven, Steady-State Nonlinear Network Flow Equations via Graph Partitioning: Network partitioning with the bi-level formulation

 \subsection{Results}

-Given the fundamental premise of this article to solve the network flow system via partitioned subsystems, computational experiments that demonstrate the viability of the method are of most interest.
-The approach was tested successfully on the GasLib networks \cite{Schmidt2017} with 11, 24, 40, 134 and 582 vertices but we shall not belabour the point with unnecessary computational statistics.
-The only exception made is to mention that with the 9 subnetwork partitions for the Texas network \cite{birchfield2024structural}, the solution was found with a residual of order $10^{-8}$ and maximum relative error with respect to the ``true solution" of the order of $10^{-4}$, allowing us to assert the validity and effectiveness of the method.
+Given the fundamental premise of this article to solve the network flow system via partitioned subsystems, proof-of-concept experiments that demonstrate and verify the viability of the method are of most interest.
+Accordingly, the approach was tested on the GasLib networks \cite{Schmidt2017} with 11, 24, 40, 134 and 582 vertices as well as the Texas network (Figure~\ref{fig:texas}), and in every case, varying the number and placement of the slack nodes, starting with partitions of various sizes, the method was successful.
+Moreover, the condition number of the Jacobian decreased with the size of the partitions in every instance (shown here for Texas network in Figure~\ref{fig:cond}), further supporting the underlying motivation for developing the method.